code-schleswig-holstein/odsh-tools/README.md

 # Datapusher

-This skript is intended to be used to create datasets based on data from a spreadsheet file, that could be either in Excel format (.xls, .xlsx) or CVS format.
+This skript is intended to be used to create datasets based on data from a spreadsheet file, that could be either in Excel format (.xls, .xlsx) or CSV format.

 In the Initialisation section, first the correct settings of `Host` and `api_key` have to be set.
 The `api_key` can be found after login to ckan within the user details section.